GearsProgress/Poke_Transporter_GB/README.md

 ## About
 Pokemon Mirror is a transfer tool for created to transfer Pokemon from Pokemon Red, Blue, Yellow, Gold, Silver, and Crystal to Pokemon Ruby, Sapphire, FireRed, LeafGreen, and Emerald.

-This is not the first time that the gap between Generation 1/2 and 3 has been bridged (Credit to Goppier and Lorenzooone for that!), but Pokemon Mirror is the first program designed to emulate what GameFreak may have released should they persued it.
+This is not the first time that the gap between Generation 1/2 and 3 has been bridged.
+[Goppier](https://www.youtube.com/@Goppier) was the first to make the gap with a computer between the two link cables, and [Lorenzooone](https://www.youtube.com/@Lorenzooone) was able to push it further by communicating directly between the GameBoy and GameBoy Advance.
+However, Pokemon Mirror is the first program designed to emulate what GameFreak may have released should they persued it.
 Many inspirations were taken from the Pal Park, PokeTransfer Lab, and PokeTransporte to keep a "GameFreak" feeling.

 _**Pokemon Transfered using Pokemon Mirror will *not* be removed from Red, Blue, Yellow, Gold Silver, or Crystal.
 This is not only to save on time when transfering, but also to guarentee that Pokemon are not lost and are able to be transfered again if a large update is made to the program.**_